Build your first website from scratch by following this step-by-step guide.

 We will discuss website caching in a future lesson.
 You will learn that not turning off server-side caching causes frustration you have not even begun to explore.

 You have now built a website from scratch

-🤞If you found this lesson useful or would like to see some changes, please comment right on this page with your thoughts or suggestions.
+If you found this lesson useful or would like to see some changes, please comment or leave suggestions.